top of page

 political philosophy & applied ethics

-Loving Your Enemies in a Deteriorating Democracy (draft)
+Loving Your Enemies in a Deteriorating Democracy (email for draft)

 MANCEPT, University of Manchester, 9/8/2022, Political Philosophy and Religion Workshop, 12/2/2022

-Combatting the Opioid Crisis: A Shared Responsibility Account (draft)
+Combatting the Opioid Crisis: A Shared Responsibility Account (email for draft)

 Opioids and Ethics Conference, University of South Alabama, 11/18, November 11/17

-Solving the Priority Problem for the Capabilities Approach (draft)
+Solving the Priority Problem for the Capabilities Approach (email for draft)

 Human Development and Capabilities Association meeting, Athens, GE, 9/3/14

-Anscombe on Epistemic and Practical Authority (revise and resubmit)
+Anscombe on Epistemic and Practical Authority (under revision)

 University College Dublin, 3/11